Carl E. Bailey: Political career

-In 1936, Bailey was elected to the first of his two terms as governor.
+Described by one study as “a great supporter of the New Deal,” Bailey was elected in 1936 to the first of his two terms as governor.
 In the general election, Bailey handily defeated the Republican Osro Cobb, who had represented Montgomery County in the Arkansas House of Representatives from 1927 to 1930.

 Cobb waged an active campaign, having stressed that he was born in Arkansas, whereas the Missouri-born Bailey was a "northern man".
 Cobb had proposed the creation of a second national park in the state in the Ouachita National Forest between Little Rock and Shreveport, Louisiana, but the measure was pocket vetoed by U.S. President Calvin Coolidge.
 Bailey received 156,852 votes (85.4 percent) to Cobb's 26,875 ballots (14.6 percent).
 Cobb recalled that after the election:

 many persons called and visited and complainted [sic] that they thought a substantial number of votes for me had not been counted.
 This probably did happen, though to what extent no one can be sure.
 It also hurt the presidential campaign of my friend, Governor Alf M. Landon of Kansas.
 This reinforced my conviction that it was absolutely necessary for the rights of the minority party to be protected in elections through the appointment of precinct judges and clerks.

 After World War II, an initiated act required Republican representation at all precincts and on counting boards.
 Without such a measure, it was speculated that Republicans could never have overcome the obstacles they faced in an attempt to establish a two-party system in Arkansas.